Going to Kansas City.

 Drivers Sports Cafe is also cited as a Giants fan bar.
 8220 Metcalf Avenue in Overland Park, Kansas, 12 miles south of downtown KCMO.
 It is reachable by public transit, but not easily.

-If you visit Kansas City during the European soccer season, which is now underway, you can probably find your favorite club on TV at either Johnny's Tavern, or at No Other Pub, 1370 Grand Blvd., across from the Sprint Center.
+If you visit Kansas City during the European soccer season, which is now over until early August, you can probably find your favorite club on TV at either Johnny's Tavern, or at No Other Pub, 1370 Grand Blvd., across from the Sprint Center.

 Sidelights.
 Kansas City's sports history is a bit uneven.
 When the Royals and Chiefs have been good, they've been exceptional.
 But they've also had long stretches of mediocrity.
 Still, there are some local sites worth checking out.